 Second most popular among the museum’s offerings are the Decorative Arts Galleries (on the fourth floor), which re-create important rooms from different eras of American history, including John D. Rockefeller's "Moorish Smoking Room," an extravagantly over-the-top Victorian version of the Middle East, every single bit of space lavishly carved, gilded, inlaid, or embroidered.

-Also worth a look: the Museum’s American Collection (works by such masters as Albert Bierstadt, Thomas Eakins, Winslow Homer, and Georgia O’Keeffe); the Elizabeth A. Sackler Center for Feminist Art (permanent and rotating exhibitions of art made by women, including Judy Chicago’s famous “The Dinner Party”); and whatever special exhibitions are taking place (they’re often stellar).
+Also worth a look: the Museum’s American Collection (works by such masters as Albert Bierstadt, Thomas Eakins, Winslow Homer, and Georgia O’Keeffe); the Elizabeth A. Sackler Center for Feminist Art (permanent and rotating exhibitions of art made by women, including Judy Chicago’s famous "The Dinner Party"); and whatever special exhibitions are taking place (they’re often stellar, as was the 2018 David Bowie exhibit).

 And one final thing that the Brooklyn does better than the Met: party.
 On the first Saturday of each month, the museum throws open its doors, hires deejays and performers of all sorts, and throws a "First Saturday" fiesta free to the public from 5–11pm.